cjsauer/meteor-fresh/README.md

 Contains the html, less, and js files to serve up the homepage of the app.
 This package uses the `app:layout` package.

+**A note about less files:** in your package less files, if you need access to the variables defined in the layout, you must import them as a *reference* so that the generated CSS is not included multiple times, for example: `@import (reference) url('/packages/app-bootstrap/theme.bootstrap.less');`.

 ### app:bootstrap

 A copy of the bootstrap CSS framework.
 We include our own copy of the bootstrap source code so that it can be easily customized and extended.
 To extend/customize bootstrap, take a look first at the `theme.bootstrap.less` file.
 This file loads a file called `themes/darkly.less`, which was taken straight from [bootswatch.com](http://bootswatch.com)\*.
 Less files like `darkly.less` override bootstrap less varialbes to give bootstrap a different look.
 Have a look at the [available bootstrap variables](http://getbootstrap.com/customize/#less-variables) for an idea of what is possible.